-- Staff are responsible for connecting and disconnecting computers/iPads etc. - Food and drink should not be consumed by pupils near the computers. - Pupils are regularly reminded by staff of the importance of not spending too many hours in front of a monitor. - Any problems with the equipment should be reported to the ICT Network Manager.
+- Staff are responsible for connecting and disconnecting computers/iPads etc. - Food and drink should not be consumed by pupils near the computers. - Pupils are regularly reminded by staff of the importance of not spending too many hours in front of a monitor. - Any problems with the equipment should be reported to E Services.